-- Sunsilk is targeting women’s Sunsilk can also target market for mens shampoo.
+- Sunsilk is targeting women’s Sunsilk can also target the market for men’s shampoo.

 - Improve rural penetration-Packaging plays an important role in rural penetration where the size of the product is large and should be available in sachets of 1 rs.
 Where urban areas require discounts on larger purchases, rural areas may make purchases of 1 sachet once a week.
 By penetrating Rural India, HUL has implemented several strong measures and reaped benefits, something P&G is yet to do.

 - Geographical expansion-As new nations continue to grow and emerge from poor economic zones, this creates new opportunities for brands that want to move from saturated economies to developing economies.
-This keeps the business in ever growing stage.
-Geographic expansion is a sure-fire way to minimise your risks.
+This keeps the business in ever-growing stage.
+Geographic expansion is a sure-fire way to minimize your risks.

 Threats in the SWOT Analysis of Sunsilk – Sunsilk SWOT Analysis